chrisl8/PanicStations/README.md

 bash <(wget -qO- --no-cache -o /dev/null https://raw.githubusercontent.com/chrisl8/PanicStations/main/setup.sh)
 ```

-**A reboot will be required after the first install, but you probably want to put in a settings.json5 file first.
+**A reboot will be required after the first installation, but you probably want to put in a settings.json5 file first.
 See below.**

-**NOTICE: If your LCD Displays are brand new, some settings will be saved to them on first run that will not take affect until they are power cycled once.
+**NOTICE: If your LCD Displays are brand new, some settings will be saved to them on the first run that will not take effect until they are power cycled once.
 So you may need to power them down by unplugging them from USB or powering off the Pi at least once after the first run before they will display correctly.**

 ## Setup